ryanivis/ping-devops-es-siem/README.md

 `PING_IDENTITY_DEVOPS_KEY={YOUR DEVOPS KEY HERE}`

 ------------

+Important Notes
+- Do not update the above elastic password without first updating the same password within the logstash pipeline as well as bootstraping scripts for elasticsearch found in the corrisponding sub folders.

 Configure your local docker client with at least 8GB Ram and 4CPU.
 Go get'em cowboy/girl!!!